tejhagargi9/tejhagargi9/README.md

-# 💫 About Me:
+#  About Me:
-Hi 👋, I'm Tej Hagargi,<br>Currently in my 4th sem of BCA, passionate about coding and web development.
+<h2>Hi 👋, I'm Tej Hagargi,<br>Currently in my 4th sem of BCA, passionate about coding and web development.</h2>

 ## 🌐 Socials: